lprincewhn/lprincewhn.github.io/_posts/k8s-ha.md

 [preflight] Some fatal errors occurred:
         [ERROR FileContent--proc-sys-net-bridge-bridge-nf-call-iptables]: /proc/sys/net/bridge/bridge-nf-call-iptables contents are not set to 1
         [ERROR Swap]: running with swap on is not supported.
-Please disable swap
-        [ERROR KubeletVersion]: the kubelet version is higher than the control plane version.
-This is not a supported version skew and may lead to a malfunctional cluster.
-Kubelet version: "1.12.1" Control plane version: "1.11.2"
-[preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-preflight-errors=...`
+Please disable swap [preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-preflight-errors=...`

 yum install -y socat